mdarm/MapReduce-project/README.md

 - **HDFS**: Utilised as the primary data storage system.
 - **PySpark**: Main framework for big data processing.
 - **RDDs**: Used to demonstrate distributed data processing.
+- **Hive**: Used to demonstrate sql-like data processing.
-- **Catalyst Optimiser**: Employs rule-based transformations to optimize query plans.
+- **Catalyst Optimiser**: Employs rule-based transformations to optimise query plans.

 ## Dataset Overview